pingas12345/pingas12345/README.md

 - 👋 Hi, I’m @pingas12345
 - 👀 I’m interested in ...
 Linux and most open source software
-- 🌱 I’m currently learning ...
-Computer Science with a Major in Cyber Security
+- 🌱 I’m currently working full time at an MSP

 <!---